 How people elect parliaments

-This page is the entry point to this website’s collection of election results data and analysis covering elections in a limited selection of specific nations (and selected sub-national jurisdictions).
+This page is the entry point to this site’s collection of election results data and analysis.
+It cover elections in a limited selection of specific nations (and selected sub-national jurisdictions).

 Two-round runoff SMD: France